-Wonders of the Galápagos Islands: A Voyage of Discovery
+Wonders of the Galápagos Islands Voyage

-Sail aboard the M.V.
-Santa Cruz and discover every nature lover's dream come to life on the Galápagos Islands
+Sail aboard the Santa Cruz II and discover every nature lover's dream come to life on the Galápagos Islands.

-Day 1 — U.S./Quito, Ecuador
+Day 1 — U.S., Quito, Ecuador

 Day 2 — Quito